beerjson/beerjson/docs/fermentation.json.md

 ## FermentationProcedureType

-FermentationProcedureType defines the procedure for performing fermenting
+FermentationProcedureType defines the procedure for performing fermentation.

 **FermentationProcedureType** is an object with these properties: